osrswiki/osrswiki-android/tools/readme.md

 ### Exporting/Updating the Environment File

-If you have manually installed or updated packages in your `osrs-tools` environment (e.g., `pip install some-package`), you should regenerate the `environment.yml` file to reflect these changes before committing your work.
+If you have manually installed or updated packages in your `osrs-tools` environment, you should regenerate the `environment.yml` file to reflect these changes before committing your work.

 ```bash
 # Make sure the 'osrs-tools' environment is active